The Architect’s Regimen: An Analysis of the OOP-SOLID-DDD Trajectory for Mastering Software Complexity

 Furthermore, principles from one paradigm can be used to strengthen another.

 - Functional Concepts in OOP/DDD: The concept of immutability from FP is a powerful tool for improving the robustness of an object-oriented model.
 Value Objects in DDD are a prime candidate for being implemented as immutable data structures.
-This eliminates entire classes of bugs related to accidental modification.25 Similarly, Domain Services that perform calculations or orchestrate actions across multiple Aggregates can often be implemented as pure, stateless functions, making them easier to test and reason about.
+This eliminates entire classes of bugs related to accidental modification31.
+Similarly, Domain Services that perform calculations or orchestrate actions across multiple Aggregates can often be implemented as pure, stateless functions, making them easier to test and reason about31.

 3.2 The Role of Tooling and AI: Accelerants, Not Architects